The Hidden Costs Of eLearning

 Content creation is a basic cost of the development of an eLearning course.
 The reason we’ve included it in this list is because of how often the costs of content creation are underestimated.

-Content creation takes time to create and usually requires expert knowledge.
+Content creation takes time to create and usually requires expert knowledge and the right tools for content development.
 Sometimes, you may need to go outside of the business to find industry experts.
 Sourcing industry experts or experienced content authors tend to significantly and unexpectedly drive up the eLearning course development costs.

 Besides the cost of their time and expertise, content creators form an integral part of the development process, and can unexpectedly increase costs through delays.